The Truth About OneDrive Business Ransomware Protection

 Key Takeaways

-What is Ransomware (And Why Should You Care)?
+What is Ransomware and Why Should Your Business Care?

 At its core, ransomware is a type of malicious software that encrypts your files, making them completely inaccessible.
 Once your data is locked, the attackers demand a payment, or ransom, in exchange for the decryption key.
 Think of it as digital kidnapping where your company’s most critical information is the hostage.
 For any business leader, this isn't just a technical problem; it's a direct threat to operations, finances, and reputation.